MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/noam-usa-set-up-vndrs-1099-rprtg.md

 17. If local income tax was withheld during the year, select the **Local income tax withheld** check box.
 18. Close the forms to save your changes.

-## Associate a 1099 default value to a Main account
+## Associate a 1099 default value with a Main account
-Some invoice lines identified for 1099 Federal tax reporting might be reported for a different 1099 box from the vendor’s default box.
-Because vendors might receive a payment on an invoice that correlates to multiple 1099 boxes, it’s preferable that a line funding distribution using a main account be consistently reported in a specific 1099 box.
+Some invoice lines that are identified for 1099 Federal tax reporting might be reported for a different 1099 box than the vendor’s default box.
+Because it’s possible for vendors to receive payments that correlate to multiple 1099 boxes, using a main account on a line for a funding distribution is optimal for consistently reporting payments to a specific 1099 box.
 You can now recalculate the 1099 box values for vendors to more accurately report the accumulated balances with the IRS.

 > [!Note]
 > The Report 1099 check box, on the Tax 1099 FastTab of the vendor details form, must be selected for the 1099 box and amount to be populated on the invoice.